Kingsman: The Secret Service – Movie Review

 To me Kingsman is a ‘Young Adult’ movie.
 It’s not Spy Kids – it’s too violent (though the violence is almost all comic book style) and expletive-filled (over a hundred uses of the F-word) for children.

 Kingsman is very, very similar to the CHERUB series of children’s novels.
-In fact the plot is basically an amped-up version of CHERUB: The Recruit.
-It is however based on a comic called The Secret Service by Marc Millar, who was presumably heavily influenced by Robert Muchamore’s stories.
+In fact, the plot is basically an amped-up version of CHERUB: The Recruit.
+However, it’s actually based on a comic called The Secret Service by Marc Millar, who presumably was heavily influenced by Robert Muchamore’s stories.

-The difference is the Hart character, played by Colin Firth, who is reminiscent of Steed in The Avengers TV series, more than James Bond.
 The villain, his henchwoman, their world-ending plot and the set design of the enemy lair in the finale are all very ’70s Bond movie’.
+The Hart character though, played by Colin Firth, is reminiscent of Steed in The Avengers TV series, more than James Bond.

-There are lots of great scenes in Kingsman.
-The opening for example is gripping.
+There are lots of impressive scenes in Kingsman.
+The opening, for example, is gripping.
 The first fight scene between Hart and the local thugs, effective.
 The set-piece underwater, parachute training, and interrogation scenes tense.
-The confrontation over dinner between Hart and Valentine could have been electric, but was undermined by its crass product placement for MacDonalds.
+The confrontation over dinner between Hart and Valentine could have been electric, but the crass product placement for MacDonalds fatally undermined it.